nhtsai/notes/_posts/2021-05-02-atomic-habits.md

     * **Environment design** is altering living and work spaces to increase exposure of positive cues and decrease exposure to negative cues.
 * Over time, habits will become associated with the entire **context** surrounding the behavior, and the **context** becomes the cue.
 * Habits can be easier to change or form in a *new environment*, rather than building habits in the face of competing cues and old contexts.
-    * Create separate spaces (rooms or activity zones) for different activities.
-"One space, one use."
+    * Create separate spaces (rooms or activity zones) for different activities. *One space, one use.*
 * Habits easily form in stable, predictable environments where everything has a place and a purpose.